Quantum Harmonic Analysis on the Unweighted Bergman Space of the Unit Ball: Cyclic vectors and Wiener's Tauberian theorem

 \subsection{Cyclic vectors}

-A function $\psi\in L^p(G)$ is said to be \textit{$p$-cyclic} (also referred to as \textit{$p$-regular} in the literature) if translates of $\psi$ span a dense subset of $L^p(G)$.
-Similarly, an operator $S\in \schop$ is $p$-cyclic ($p$-regular) if translates of $S$ span a dense subset of $\schop$.
+A function $\psi\in L^p(G)$ is said to be \textit{$p$-cyclic} (also referred to as \textit{$p$-regular} in the literature) if the left translates of $\psi$ span a dense subspace of $L^p(G)$.
+A function $\psi\in \Lp$ is $p$-cyclic if the left translates of $\psi$ span a dense subspace of $\Lp$.
+Similarly, an operator $S\in \schop$ is $p$-cyclic ($p$-regular) if the left translates of $S$ span a dense subspace of $\schop$.
 Note that if $p<q$ and $S\in \schop$ is $p$-cyclic, then $S$ is also $q$-cyclic.

+\begin{remark} While the right translations can also be used to define the notion of cyclic vectors for $\LpG$, we prefer the use of left translations.
+This is due to the fact that this definition does not extend to $\Lp$, since the right translations of $\psi\in\Lp$, viewed as right-$K$-invariant functions on $G$ are, in general, no longer right-$K$-invariant and thus cannot be identified with functions on $\B^n$. \end{remark}

-Quantum versions of Wiener's Tauberian theorem were studied in \cite{FG23, LS18, W84} and a quantum Wiener's Tauberian theorem for locally compact groups that are not necessarily abelian was discussed in \cite{H23}.
+Quantum versions of Wiener's Tauberian theorem were studied in \cite{FG23, FLW24, LS18, W84} and a quantum Wiener's Tauberian theorem for $\LpG$, where $G$ is a locally compact group that is not necessarily abelian was discussed in \cite{H23}.
 We now prove the following Wiener's Tauberian theorem for $L^p(G/K)=\Lp$.
 The second claim below is analogous to Theorem 7.2 in \cite{LS18}.
 We note that our proof does not differ significantly from the proofs of the other versions of Wiener's Tauberian theorem.
 In particular, we use the well-known injectivity of the Berezin transform and the map $\bddf\to \bdd, a\mapsto T_a$.
 However, we include the proof for completeness.
 Recall that $\pi$ is the discrete series representation of $\G$ on the unweighted Bergman space.

 \begin{theorem}[Wiener's Tauberian theorem for $L^p(G/K)=\Lp$] Let $1\leq p<\infty$, choose $p^\prime = p/(p-1)$ so that $\frac{1}{p}+\frac{1}{p^\prime}=1$ and let $\Psi\in \schop$ be a radial operator.
 Then the following are equivalent: \begin{enumerate} \item $\Psi$ is $p$-cyclic \item $\schop=\overline{\Lone \Last \Psi}^{\cS^p}$ \item $S\mapsto S\Last \Psi$ is injective from $\schopq{p^\prime} \to \bddf$. \item $\psi \mapsto \psi\Last \Psi$ is injective from $L^{p^\prime}(\G) \to \bdd$. \item $L^{p^\prime} (\B^n,\lambda) =\overline{\cS^1(\cA^2)\ast_\pi \Psi}^{L^p}$. \end{enumerate} \end{theorem}